erpc-io/eRPC/README.md

  * The `apps` directory contains a suite of benchmarks and examples.
 The instructions below are for this suite of applications. eRPC can also be simply linked as a library instead (see `hello_world/` for an example).
- * To build an application, change the contents of `scripts/autorun_app_file` to one of the available directory names in `apps/`.
+ * To build an application, create `scripts/autorun_app_file` and change its contents to one of the available directory names in `apps/`.
 Then generate a Makefile using `cmake . -DPERF=ON/OFF -DTRANSPORT=raw/infiniband/dpdk`.
  * Each application directory in `apps/` contains a config file that must specify all flags defined in `apps/apps_common.h`.
 For example, `num_processes` specifies the total number of eRPC processes in the cluster.